 Stuff comes with experiences

 It’s not quite a binary choice.
 Sometimes stuff – like souvenirs – can count as a reminder of your experiences.
+Or the stuff, like gifts, reminds us of our loved ones or cherished experiences.
 Furthermore, the search for stuff – also known as shopping – can be pleasurable and an experience in its own rights.
 Some of my favorite memories of growing up are shopping with my mom and my stuff serves as a reminder of our relationship and those memories.
 And if shopping can count as an experience, then every “thing” is a souvenir.

 You don’t need that many experiences.

 I’ve had lots of “unforgettable” experiences.
 Turns out, I’ve forgotten many of them.
-Your memory also isn’t that great.
+Your memory might also not be that great.
 The more experiences you have, the less any one experience sticks in your mind.
 If you have #fearofmissingout or #youonlyliveonce thinking, each experience will have to vie with all the other great experiences for space in your mind.
 Souvenirs, photographs and Instagram can remind you of the good times but it’s not necessary to have a ton of great experiences in your memory; just a few may be enough.
 This is not to say that you can’t also have too much stuff (tons of books have been devoted to getting rid of your excess stuff), but you can also have too many experiences to think about.
+And having more experiences can crowd out other experiences in your life.

 Some experiences aren’t worth it.